Sei Giga: Storage

 \section{Storage}

-Sei Giga adopts a storage strategy that departs from conventional Merkle-tree-based designs in order to reduce overhead and improve parallelism under extreme throughput.
-By default the state of Sei Giga is stored in RAM.
-Instead of maintaining a Merkle tree for every update to global state, the chain uses a flat key-value model, where each account, contract storage slot, or globally accessible variable is mapped directly to a corresponding entry in a log-structured merge (LSM) tree.
-Storing \(\langle k, v\rangle\) pairs in this manner is particularly effective for write-intensive environments.
+Sei Giga adopts a storage strategy that departs from conventional Merkle tree based designs in order to reduce overhead and improve parallelism under extreme throughput.
+Instead of maintaining a Merkle tree for every update to global state, the chain uses a flat key-value model, where each account, contract storage slot, or globally accessible variable is mapped directly to a corresponding entry in a log structured merge (LSM) tree.
+Storing \(\langle k, v\rangle\) pairs in this manner is particularly effective for write intensive environments.
 Sequential updates are efficiently batched and flushed to underlying media.

 By eliminating the overhead of traversing or updating multiple tree nodes for each write, a flat key-value design inherently reduces structural churn, streamlines concurrency, and yields more predictable I/O behavior.
 Because each update targets a single \(\langle k, v\rangle\) pair rather than an entire branch, locking and write contention are simplified, facilitating parallel access across distinct keys without intricate coordination.
-In addition, storing data in a single-level structure reduces pointer-chasing and deep lookups, enabling more efficient batch operations within the underlying LSM engine.
-Together, these benefits allow Sei Giga to sustain high throughput without the frequent re-hashing and node-level bookkeeping overhead that typify Merkle-tree-based approaches.
+In addition, storing data in a single level structure reduces pointer-chasing and deep lookups, enabling more efficient batch operations within the underlying LSM engine.
+Together, these benefits allow Sei Giga to sustain high throughput without the frequent re-hashing and node level bookkeeping overhead that typify Merkle-y approaches.

 Sei Giga further reduces storage burdens through a tiered approach.
-Recent blocks and frequently accessed data reside on high-performance local SSDs, ensuring fast lookups and updates.
+Recent blocks and frequently accessed data reside on high performance local SSDs, ensuring fast lookups and updates.
 Historical or rarely queried information, by contrast, is migrated to a cold layer that leverages a distributed, columnar database.
-This cold layer architecture alleviates the need for every validator node to store the complete historical ledger on expensive primary media; it also provides a scalable interface for analytical queries, audit trails, and forensics.
-As the network processes petabytes of new data each year under a 5 gigagas load, offloading stale state from SSDs to cost-effective archival storage becomes central to sustaining practical hardware requirements for validator operators.
+This cold layer architecture alleviates the need for every validator node to store the complete historical ledger on expensive primary media, it also provides a scalable interface for analytical queries, audit trails, and forensics.
+As the network processes petabytes of new data each year under a 5 gigagas load, offloading stale state from SSDs to cost effective archival storage becomes central to sustaining practical hardware requirements for validator operators.